-- The Company launched the Human Rights Working Group and introduced human rights due diligence in 2021. - The Company has constructed a human rights due diligence system based on the "corporate responsibility to respect human rights" required by the United Nations Guiding Principles on Business and Human Rights. - In 2022, the Company has evaluated human rights risks (forced labor, child labor, freedom of association, discrimination, customer-related risks, and community-related risks) for all stakeholders (employees and customers of the Company itself, Group companies, suppliers, local communities, etc.) in value chains related to the Paper and Paperboard Business, the Paper-Pak Business, and the Chemical Business.
-Then the Group has identified human rights issues that are high-risk and should be prioritized. - The Company is working to address high-priority human rights issues, such as by reviewing the content of the survey forms for business partners. - Going forward, the Company will continue to conduct regular human rights risk assessments and expand the scope of assessment.
+- The Company has constructed a human rights due diligence system based on the "corporate responsibility to respect human rights" required by the United Nations "Guiding Principles on Business and Human Rights". - In 2022, the Company evaluated human rights risks (forced labor, child labor, freedom of association, discrimination, customer-related risks, and community-related risks) for all stakeholders (employees and customers of the Company itself, Group companies, suppliers, local communities, etc.) in value chains related to the Paper and Paperboard Business, the Paper-Pak Business, and the Chemical Business.
+Then the Group identified human rights issues that are high-risk and should be prioritized. - The Company is working to address high-priority human rights issues, for example, by expanding the content and scope of the survey for its business partners. - The Company will continue to conduct human rights risk assessments regularly, working with business partners to reduce risks and expanding the assessment scope.